 Need a sweater for the football game?
 There are several places on campus to buy some new Queen's gear:

-The Visitor Information Centre also offers the convenience of purchasing tickets for some of Kingston's world class attractions including Fort Henry National Historic Site, Kingston 1000 Islands Cruises and the Confederation Tour Trolley.
+The Visitor Information Centre also offers the convenience of purchasing tickets for some of Kingston's world-class attractions including Fort Henry National Historic Site, Kingston 1000 Islands Cruises and the Kingston Trolley Tours.

-There are a number of hotels and historic inns in downtown Kingston that offer premier accommodation.
-Visit Tourism Kingston for the most comprehensive list of available accommodation.
+There are some hotels and historic inns in downtown Kingston that offer premier accommodation.
+See Visit Kingston for the most comprehensive list of available accommodation.